Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 Alternatively, the fabrication of a photonic resonator from a layered material similar to TMDs was first achieved in hexagonal boron nitride (hBN).
-Recent reports utilized electron beam induced as well as reactive ion etching of hBN to fabricate suspended one- and two-dimensional photonic crystal cavities as well as ring resonators, circular bragg gratings and waveguides \cite{Kim2018a,Froch2019}.
-Moreover, hBN microcavity-like structures have been shown to control the spontaneous emission rate of excitons in MoS$_{2}$ monolayers \cite{Fang2019}.
-Micro-rotator structures, twisted with atomic force microscopy (AFM), have also been shown to facilitate the control of second harmonic generation (SHG) enhancement in hBN.
+Recent reports utilized electron beam induced and reactive ion etching of hBN to fabricate suspended one- and two-dimensional photonic crystal cavities as well as ring resonators, circular Bragg gratings and waveguides \cite{Kim2018a,Froch2019}.
+Moreover, hBN microcavity-like structures have been shown to control the spontaneous emission rate of excitons in MoS$_2$ monolayers \cite{Fang2019}.
+Micro-rotator structures, twisted with an atomic force microscope (AFM) cantilever tip, have also been shown to facilitate the control of second harmonic generation (SHG) enhancement in hBN \cite{Yao2021} as well as the properties of novel electronic devices \cite{Ribeiro-Palau2018}.
 Photonic resonators fabricated in TMDs, however, have only recently been reported even though these materials offer a number of advantages.
-The refractive index of WS$_{2}$ in the visible range (n>4) \cite{Verre2019} is higher than that of hBN \cite{Rah2019} or other high-index dielectrics traditionally used to fabricate nano-photonic resonators such as gallium phosphide \cite{Cambiasso2017} or silicon \cite{Bakker2015a,Cambiasso2018,Xu2018}.
-TMDs also often maintain a sizable transparency window in the visible \cite{Li2014a} and offer advantages due to their layered nature such as large optical anisotropy \cite{Ermolaev2020} and adhesion to a large variety of substrates owing to their van-der-Waals attractive forces \cite{Frisenda2017}.
+The refractive index of WS$_2$ in the visible range (n>4) \cite{Verre2019} is higher than that of hBN (n $\approx$ 2.1) \cite{Rah2019} or other high-index dielectrics traditionally used to fabricate nano-photonic resonators such as gallium phosphide (n $\approx$ 3.5)) \cite{Cambiasso2017} or silicon (n $\approx$ 3.8)) \cite{Cambiasso2017,Bakker2015a,Cambiasso2018,Xu2018}.
+TMDs also often maintain a sizable transparency window in the visible \cite{Li2014a} and offer advantages due to their layered nature such as large optical anisotropy \cite{Ermolaev2021} and adhesion to a large variety of substrates owing to their van-der-Waals attractive forces \cite{Frisenda2018}.
 These properties offer the possibility of producing a highly contrasting refractive index boundary by deposition of TMD crystals onto low refractive index materials such as SiO$_{2}$ \cite{Benameur2011} thereby providing a straightforward route to highly confined optical resonances.